-Painting Toilet Seats in Support of IBD Awareness
+Painting Toilet Seats in Support of Inflammatory Bowel Disease Awareness

 This spring, the GI Society is thrilled to finally start phase one of a two-phase awareness campaign under the umbrella of the Painted Toilet™ project.